Musa of Parthia: Reign

-In 2 BC, Musa had Phraates IV poisoned and made herself along with Phraates V the co-rulers of the Parthian Empire.
+In 2 BC, Musa had Phraates IV poisoned and made herself and Phraates V the co-rulers of the Parthian Empire.
 The reverse of Phraates V's later coins notably has an image of his mother, Musa, with a circular legend labelling her as "heavenly", contrary to the square legends which had been typical on Parthian coins, implying that they were at least co-rulers.
 Furthermore, the title of basilissa ("queen") was given to her by Phraates V, which was not necessarily only used by the wife of the king in the Hellenistic era, but also other royal women.

 The 1st-century Roman historian Josephus noted allegations that Musa married her son.
 However, there is no other evidence that supports or contradicts Josephus' claim; and neither under the Parthians, nor their Iranian predecessors—the Achaemenids—is there reliable evidence that marriage was practiced between parents and their children.
 The modern historian Joan M. Bigwood calls the report of Josephus "seriously misleading", and points out its striking similarities to the story of the Assyrian queen Semiramis, deducing that his account of Musa was most likely derived from a common folk tale.
 Leonardo Gregoratti likewise questions the historicity of Josephus' report, calling it "pseudo-historical."
 He argues that the latter created a "fictional role for the Parthian women to prove the institutional weakness of the Arsacids."

 After a short rule, the Parthian nobility, angered by Phraates V's recent acknowledgement of Roman suzerainty in Armenia and his mother's Italian slave descent, deposed them both from the throne and installed a certain Orodes III as king.
 Phraates V and Musa fled to Rome, where Augustus welcomed them.